0xflotus/odyssey/packages/docs/source/components/table.md

 The basic table styling is based on what is most legible and scannable for a normal string of text.
 However, different data types may require alternate styling.
 Currently, we provide three variant styles and will add more as necessary.

+- Add Status as available, rules: requires no special styling, but does require a unique column

 #### Numerical data

 If the data in a column consists primarily of figures or numerical data, you can utilize the <code>.is-ods-table-num</code> class.
 It's been applied to the above examples in order to ensure tabular number display and right-align the figures for easy comparison.